Ebiroll/qemu_esp32/README.md

 ```

 #  Dumping the ROM with the main/main.c program
 Please use other method (esptool.py), its easier and faster.
 This is saved for historical reasons and for the screen instructions.
+It can also be used to dump the content as seen by cpu1.
 Set the environment properly.
 Build the romdump app and flash it.
 Use i.e screen as serial terminal.